Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 You can go to WordPress.org and download a free version of WordPress that will let you create a completely unique website.
-You have to pay for your own web hosting, but you can’t put a price on its flexibility that allows you to design, optimize, and monetize your site to your liking.
+You have to pay for your own web hosting–but you can’t put a price on the ability to design, control, and monetize your site to your liking.

 With WordPress.com, you can build a blog on their website.
 You don’t have to host anything, but you sacrifice a lot of the flexibility and design freedom that makes WordPress so popular.

 While it takes the guesswork out of website building, WordPress.com has limitations that appeal more to beginners with limited technical knowledge.

 WordPress.com is a free platform perfect for beginners who want to play around with a basic website.
 Its simplicity is second to none, so you can focus more on creating great content without worrying about technical stuff.
 Create an account today and have your free website ready in minutes.

 WordPress.org is best for bloggers and businesses who want to take full control of their websites.
 You’re free to integrate it with custom themes, plugins, and tools, so your website looks, functions, and makes money exactly the way you want it.
 Download WordPress now and build a website on your terms.

 If you’re looking for a website builder, this in-depth review of my picks should point you in the right direction.

 A website builder should help you create a website in minutes without touching any codes.
 I’ve built countless websites over the years, so I know firsthand what essential features to look for.